wcjohnson/redux-components/docs/API/createClass.md

 ```coffeescript
 spec.getReducer = => (state, action) => nextState
 ```
-getReducer is a function that runs in the context of the component instance, and returns a reducer function that will be used for the state subtree managed by this component.
+getReducer returns a reducer function that will be used for the state subtree managed by this component.

 Reducers made by getReducer are automatically bound to their component instances so that they can have access to scoped properties, particularly scoped action verbs.